minlanyu/cs243-site/infra.md

 # Google Cloud

 # Microsoft Azure
-A full tutorial for AWS virtual machine can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).
+A full tutorial of starting Azure virtual machine can be found [here](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).

 ## Get an Azure account
 If you don't have an Azure subscription, create a free [account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 You may then sign in to the [Azure portal](https://portal.azure.com/).